-As some of you have noticed when your iOS devices were recently upgraded from iOS 7.x to iOS 8.0, 8.0.1, and 8.1, logging into Visual KPI sites with authentication introduced some problems, including either sites hanging or users being re-prompted for security credentials each time they click on something.
+As some of you have noticed when your iOS devices were recently upgraded from iOS 7.x to iOS 8.0, 8.0.1, and 8.1, logging into Visual KPI sites with authentication introduced some problems, including sites hanging and/or users being re-prompted for security credentials each time they click on something.

 This has been reported many times now around the web and it appears to be an issue with iOS and specifically the Safari browser in these versions of iOS.
 Here are some links about it if you want to have a look yourself:

 - iOS 8 Safari not working with sites using Windows Authentication (again)

 - iOS 8 Safari Cannot Access Windows Authentication IIS websites

 The good news is that in most cases (see the first link above – it’s complicated) upgrading it iOS 8.1.1 fixes the issue.
 Just today we ran a series of tests on the following iOS devices with Visual KPI to see where we stand: